samuelncui/yatm/README.md

 systemctl start yatm-httpd.service
 ```

+### Warning!

+When a backup job is done (or at least this tape is full), the tape will be ejected after umount by default.
+I highly suggest you enable the write-protect switch immediately.
+There is a possibility that the tape driver writes to the index partition when mounting tape, which can cause index loss.
+If you know the reason for this weird behavior, please tell me via email or issue.

 ## Nginx Reverse Proxy

 YATM is based on GRPC, which needs HTTP2 to be functional.
 You can reference the following nginx config to reverse proxy YATM.